-It is one thing for the Government to adopt a stance that leans towards being anti-LGBT rights, and attempt to explain why it takes this stance; it is another to say that it is neutral, when in fact, that does not appear to be the case.
+It is one thing for the Government to adopt a stance that leans towards being anti-LGBT rights, and explain why it takes this stance; it is another to say that it is neutral, when in fact, that is not really the case.
 I prefer the former, given that it is more transparent and is a more accurate representation of the existing state of affairs.

 Whether or not this stance is justified however, is the key question.
 I think that it is not – but that is a separate debate altogether.